 With no real tourist operations, your experience in The Niuas will be with the islanders.
-With that, you’ll be fully immersing into the island life.
+With that, you’ll be fully immersing in the island life.
 Niuatoputapu has three villages, Hihifo, Vaipoa and Falehau.
 Niuafo’ou has a few more villages, mostly on the northeastern side of the island.
 Tafahi has one village of around 150 people.
 Learn about some of the Tongan customs in Tonga Etiquette: What to Do When Visiting a Tongan Village.

 Location: Anywhere in The Niuas

 Be sure to take your own snorkelling gear, including fins, to Niuatoputapu, which is the best island for snorkelling.
 Find healthy untouched corals around the island’s outer reefs.
 Those snorkelling from yachts and boats outside of the outer reefs might be lucky enough to be joined by humpback whales in the season (July-October).